Q: What kind of choices do I have at DePelchin?

 Q: Where is DePelchin Children's Center located?

 All adoption services are available through DePelchin's main campus in Houston.
-Services are also available at our satellite locations in Baytown, Clear Lake, Stafford/Fort Bend County and the Woodlands/Montgomery County, on a case specific basis.
+We also offer support in locations throughout the Greater Houston area, including Clear Lake, Stafford and the The Woodlands, on a case-specific basis.